vrothberg/vgrep/README.md

 # vgrep

-vgrep is a Python script to grep for strings in a given source tree.
-It is mainly inspired by cgvg, but faster by making use of 'git grep'.
+**vgrep** is a Python script to grep for strings in a given source tree.
+It is inspired by **cgvg**, but faster by making use of 'git grep'.

 ##Usage Example:

 ###Grep for a symbol
-You can grep for all occurences of a specified string 'FOO' in your current directory by passing 'FOO' to vgrep.  vgrep prints the occurences in the format "Index  Source File  Source Line  Content".
+You can grep for all occurences of a specified string 'FOO' in your current directory by calling *'vgrep FOO'*.  vgrep prints the occurences in the format "Index  Source File  Source Line  Content".
 The index can later be used to open a specific location in an editor.  vgrep caches the last call, so that you can re-open your previous call by simply calling vgrep without arguments.

 Note that vgrep pipes the output to 'less' for more than 100 indexes.
+If you're outside a Git repository pass **'--no-git'** to use to 'grep' instead of 'git grep'.

 ```
 [~/linux/kernel/irq]$ vgrep request_irq